-There is no harm in connecting with more than one recruiter, but it is important to take note that getting double-submitted by multiple recruiters, i.e. having two different recruiters submit you for the same job may damage the recruiter’s and your reputation as it makes you look like you’re trying to game the system and up your odds at an interview.
-At the end of the day, the question to ask is if you really need more than one recruiter, assuming that you do your due diligence to find one that is experienced, qualified, and knowledgeable.
+There is no harm in connecting with more than one recruiter.
+Still, it is important to take note that getting double-submitted by multiple recruiters, i.e. having two different recruiters submit you for the same job, may damage the recruiter’s and your reputation as it makes you look like you’re trying to game the system and up your odds at an interview.
+At the end of the day, the question to ask is if you really need more than one recruiter, assuming that you do your due diligence to find a recruiter who is experienced, qualified, and knowledgeable.

 Get the most out of a recruitment agency

-Finally, be honest with the recruiter and utilize their expertise.
+Finally, be honest with the recruiter and utilise their expertise.
 Try and identify what it is you’re looking for in a job and ask lots of questions.
 The more honest you are, the better they understand you and are able to help you find the best match.

-Start your job-hunt now
+Start your job hunt now

-Most recruiters are open to connecting via LinkedIn or through word of mouth recommendations.
+Most recruiters are open to connecting via LinkedIn or through word-of-mouth recommendations.
 Don’t be afraid to reach out to them as they are constantly seeking out potential candidates.
 Recruiters often use LinkedIn groups to connect with and monitor potential candidates, so join professional and industry associations as well as alumni groups to get in touch with them.